grafalex82/ut88/README.md

 - `0xfb`  - (Optional) external ROM i8255 Control register
 - `0xa1`  - tape recorder

-From the software perspective the Video Module makes the UT-88 a classical computer with a keyboard and monitor, and typical terminal-type routines that expected from this kind of computer.
+From the software perspective the Video Module makes the UT-88 a classic computer with a keyboard and monitor, and typical terminal-like routines that expected from this kind of computer.
+The only program published with the UT-88 video module is [Tetris game](tapes/TETR1.GAM) ([Disassembly](doc/disassembly/tetris.asm)).

+Video module schematics can be found here: [part 1](doc/scans/UT22.djvu), [part 2](doc/scans/UT24.djvu).

+## 64k Dynamic RAM configuration

+The next proposed step in upgrading UT-88 computer was building a 64k dynamic RAM module ([schematics](TBD)).
+While the RAM module covers whole address space, special logic disables the dynamic RAM for `0xe000`-`0xefff`, and `0xf000`-`0xffff` address ranges (video RAM, and MonitorF RAM/ROM respectively).
+Thus actual dynamic RAM size is 56k.

+Additional RAM allows running programs in other address ranges.
 It is claimed the UT-88 has partial compatibility with other computers in the same class (particularly Micro-80 and Radio-86RK), but this is true only partially.
 Programs that communicate with keyboard and display using the Monitor F functions will work as expected.
-Unfortunately most of the Radio-86RK programs write directly to the video buffer (which is located at different address range), or even re-configure i8275 video controller used in 86RK for a different screen resolution.
-This makes almost all 86RK games pretty much incompatible, without a quick possibility to port them for UT-88.
-The only program published with the UT-88 video module is [Tetris game](tapes/TETR1.GAM) ([Disassembly](doc/disassembly/tetris.asm))
+Unfortunately most of the Radio-86RK programs write directly to the video memory (which is located at different address range), or even re-configure i8275 video controller used in 86RK (but not available for UT-88) for a different screen resolution.
+This makes almost all 86RK games pretty much incompatible.

-Video module schematics can be found here: [part 1](doc/scans/UT22.djvu), [part 2](doc/scans/UT24.djvu).
+Examples of Radio-86RK games that run on UT-88 are Treasure game ([Disassembly](doc/disassembly/klad.asm)), and 2048 game ([Disassembly](doc/disassembly/2048.asm)) which was (surprinsingly) developed recently.

 # UT-88 Emulator